 Old Breakfast House aka OB House

 The bread for the burger is another interesting topic for another day.
-Right before leaving, I just had to ask if they bake their bread.
+Before leaving, I just had to ask if they bake their bread.

-We’re told the excellent bread and pastries at OB House are from the Gran Forno Bakery just a few blocks away.
+It turns out that all of the excellent bread and pastries from OB House are from the Gran Forno Bakery just a few blocks away.

 Don’t forget to eat the cheese grits!